-As part of our internet strategy, on September 30, 1999, we announced that our board of directors approved a plan to create a new class of common stock to track the performance of our new real estate portal to be named CompleteHome.com, which will include the operations of Rent Net.

-CompleteHome.com will integrate and greatly enhance the online efforts of our residential real estate brands (CENTURY 21(R), COLDWELL BANKER(R), and ERA(R)) and those of its real-estate business units (Cendant Mobility and Cendant Mortgage), drawing on the success of the RentNet online apartment guide business model.
-RentNet's operations are currently being expanded as the technology fulcrum for CompleteHome.com.
-See "Recent Developments - Strategic Developments".
+As part of our internet strategy, on September 30, 1999, we announced that our board of directors approved a plan to create a new class of common stock to track the performance of our new real estate portal to be named Move.com, which will include the operations of RentNet.
+Move.com will integrate and enhance the on-line efforts of our residential real estate brands (CENTURY 21 (Registered Trademark), COLDWELL BANKER (Registered Trademark), and ERA (Registered Trademark)) and those of its real-estate business units (Cendant Mobility and Cendant Mortgage), drawing on the success of the RentNet on-line apartment guide business model.
+RentNet's operations are currently being expanded as the technology fulcrum for Move.com.
+See "Recent Developments -- Strategic Developments".